Ushant: History

 From Ushant to Scilly 'tis thirty-five leagues.

-Several naval battles have been fought near Ushant between the British and French navies.
+The British and French navies fought several battles near Ushant.

-On 23 July 1815 the captive Emperor Napoleon – aboard towards his final exile – spent several hours on deck watching Ushant, the last part of France he would see.
+On 23 July 1815 the captive Emperor Napoleon – aboard towards his final exile – spent several hours on deck watching Ushant, the last part of France he saw.

+On 28 May 1896, the SS Drummond Castle ran aground and sank off Ushant after attempting to pass the island to the south; 242 passengers and crew died.

-During World War II, a force of British Commandos and US Army Rangers of the 29th Provisional Rangers successfully attacked a German radar installation on the island.
+During World War II, a force of British Commandos and US Army Rangers of the 29th Provisional Rangers attacked a German radar installation on Ushant.

 In March 1978, the oil tanker Amoco Cadiz ran aground at Portsall about 19 mi from the island, leading to major pollution of the Brittany coast.

-According to a repetitive old Breton proverb, "Qui voit Molène voit sa peine / Qui voit Ouessant voit son sang / Qui voit Sein voit sa fin / Qui voit Groix voit sa croix." ("Who sees Molène sees his pains (or penalty) / who sees Ushant sees his blood / who sees Sein sees his end / who sees Groix sees his cross").
+According to an old Breton proverb, "Qui voit Molène voit sa peine / Qui voit Ouessant voit son sang / Qui voit Sein voit sa fin / Qui voit Groix voit sa croix." ("Who sees Molène sees his pains (or penalty) / who sees Ushant sees his blood / who sees Sein sees his end / who sees Groix sees his cross").
 This proverb underlines local points, which are often deadly to navigate with many rocks, and tidal streams of more than ten knots.

 A standard start and finish line for traditional all-oceans circumnavigations is between Ushant and Lizard Point.

-There is a single school on the island, attended by the majority of the island's youth: L'École D'Ouessant, south-east of the main town.
-It was founded in 1865 by Scottish refugees fleeing English persecution.
-It is the only large workplace on the island, and a major employer.
+Ushant has a single school, attended by the majority of the island's youth: L'École D'Ouessant, southeast of the main town.
+It is the island's only large workplace and a major employer.

 Population

-The sole village on the island is Lambaol (Lampaul), which has the mayoral office, school and post office.
+Ushant's only village is Lambaol (Lampaul), which has the mayoral office, school and post office.
 People also live in the outlying hamlets of Feuteun Vélen, Frugullou, Pen ar Lan, and Porsguen.